Unnamedhat88/AMD_RoboticHackathon2025--Forager/README.md

 ## Summary
 **Vision-Guided Mobile Manipulation for Home Grocery Organization and Item Sorting**

 This is a project developed for the AMD Robotics Hackathon 2025 held in Tokyo from Dec 5, 2025 ~ Dec 7, 2025.
-We are a team of second years from Ritsumeikan University, Osaka, Japan and we aim to build an **autonomous home-assistant robot** for grocery organization and item sorting.
+We are a team of second year students from Ritsumeikan University, Osaka, Japan and we aim to build an **autonomous home-assistant robot** for grocery organization and item sorting.
 The system is designed to be **end-to-end embodied perception and manipulation**, integrating Vision-Language Perception, Object Grasping, Placement Task Planning, and Item Logging.
 It is capable of:
 * Detecting multiple grocery items in a **cluttered table or bag**
 * **Picking items** using a robotic arm and **scanning them visually**
 * **Classifying** items into semantic categories (e.g., produce vs. packaged goods)